It’s not enough that your code is readable: it must perform well too.

 There are cases where views use other views inside them, in a cascade.

-The more involved they get, the more problematic and inconsistent is the result.
+The more complex they become, the more problematic and inconsistent the results are.

 In addition to the performance reasons, there are other reasons not to use nested views.